jenjenhub/learn-redux/README.md

 // STORE -> Globalized State

 // ACTION (describes what you wanna do = +1 and -1) : INCREMENT
-const increment = () => {
+// action returns an object with a type & payload const increment = () => {
 return {
 type: "INCREMENT",